Stephany-Doris/Stephany-Doris/README.md

 ## Hi, I'm Stephany! <img src="https://raw.githubusercontent.com/Stephany-Doris/Stephany-Doris/main/wave.gif" width="30px">
-Am a Software engineer from Kenya, currently working at Twiga Foods Ltd.
+Am a Software engineer from Kenya.
-I mostly work with JavaScript frameworks(particularly ReactJS & NodeJS) to build solutions and improve existing systems.
-Am also well vast in computer science principals and fundamentals.

-⚡ I have a passion for tooling and system architecture and design.
+⚡ I have a passion for tooling, system architecture and design.

-🔭 I’m currently exploring: graphql gateways, serverless technologies and the inner workings of modern browsers, particularly Google Chrome.
+🔭 I’m currently exploring: JavaScript engines and parsers for the web, particularly Google Chrome, Web tooling & APIs.

-👯 I’m looking to collaborate on projects that are centered around solving real world problems or innovative solutions i.e building a solution that does not exist or is not yet widely adopted in the target market.
+👯 I’m looking to collaborate on projects that are centered around solving real world problems or innovative solutions.

 📫 How to reach me: You can reach me on LinkedIn or via email.